terrajobst/AspNetCore.Docs.pl-pl/aspnetcore/web-api/index.md

 ::: moniker range="= aspnetcore-2.1"

 > [!NOTE]
-> W ASP.NET Core 2,1 parametry typu kolekcji, takie jak listy i tablice, są nieprawidłowo wnioskowane jako `[FromQuery]`.
-Atrybut `[FromBody]` powinien być używany dla tych parametrów, jeśli mają być powiązane z treścią żądania.
-To zachowanie jest korygowane w ASP.NET Core 2,2 lub nowszych, gdzie parametry typu kolekcji są wyrzucane jako powiązane z treścią domyślnie.
+> In ASP.NET Core 2.1, collection type parameters such as lists and arrays are incorrectly inferred as `[FromQuery]`.
+The `[FromBody]` attribute should be used for these parameters if they are to be bound from the request body.
+This behavior is corrected in ASP.NET Core 2.2 or later, where collection type parameters are inferred to be bound from the body by default.

 ::: moniker-end

-### <a name="disable-inference-rules"></a>Wyłącz reguły wnioskowania
+### <a name="disable-inference-rules"></a>Disable inference rules

-Aby wyłączyć wnioskowanie źródłowe powiązania, ustaw <xref:Microsoft.AspNetCore.Mvc.ApiBehaviorOptions.SuppressInferBindingSourcesForParameters> na `true`.
-Dodaj następujący kod w `Startup.ConfigureServices`:
+To disable binding source inference, set <xref:Microsoft.AspNetCore.Mvc.ApiBehaviorOptions.SuppressInferBindingSourcesForParameters> to `true`.
+Add the following code in `Startup.ConfigureServices`:

 ::: moniker range=">= aspnetcore-3.0"